askanium/iulian4ik.github.io/_drafts/creational-abstract-factory-pattern.markdown

 ##Implementation using Abstract Factory Pattern

-Using the pattern, we will have an `AbstractFactory` defined that will know how to create different types of warriors and we will have a common interface for all types of warriors that will define _how_ the warriors can behave.
-The AbstractFactory that builds warriors and the AbstractWarrior interface that defines how the warriors behave are two key elements in implementing the Abstract Factory Pattern.
+Using the pattern, we will have an `AbstractFactory` defined that will generate different types of concrete factories that, in turn, will know how to create different types of warriors and we will have a common interface for all types of warriors that will define _how_ the warriors can behave.
+The AbstractFactory that builds factories and the AbstractSoldier interface that defines how the warriors behave are two key elements in implementing the Abstract Factory Pattern.
 Let's see what are the components and specific examples to make things more clear.

 ##Pattern components